 I need an SR-22, but I don’t own a car.
 How can I get a non-owner policy?

-To purchase a non-owners policy, you must first meet certain conditions.
+To purchase a non-owners policy, you must meet certain conditions.
 An insurance company will generally require that:

 • You have a valid driver’s license.